How to: Use the Call Stack Window

 To display calls to or from another thread

-Right-click the Call Stack window and select Include Calls To/From Other Threads.
+Right-click the Call Stack window and choose Include Calls To/From Other Threads.

 To view the source code for a function on the call stack

-In the Call Stack window, right-click the function whose source code you want to see and select Go To Source Code.
+In the Call Stack window, right-click the function whose source code you want to see and choose Go To Source Code.

 To view the disassembly code for a function on the call stack

-In the Call Stack window, right-click the function whose disassembly code you want to see and select Go To Disassembly.
+In the Call Stack window, right-click the function whose disassembly code you want to see and choose Go To Disassembly.